emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

     (dhomFrom-representable A a x y f u)
-    (Σ (d : hom A a y) , (product (hom2 A a x y u f d) (Σ (v : hom A a y) , (v = d)))) (Σ (d : hom A a y) , (hom2 A a x y u f d)) (Segal-representable-dhomFrom-path-space A AisSegal a x y f u) (total-equiv-family-equiv (hom A a y)
+    (Σ (d : hom A a y) , (product (hom2 A a x y u f d) (Σ (v : hom A a y) , (v = d)))) (Σ (d : hom A a y) , (hom2 A a x y u f d)) (Segal-representable-dhomFrom-path-space A is-segal-A a x y f u) (total-equiv-family-equiv (hom A a y)
       (\ d -> product (hom2 A a x y u f d) (Σ (v : hom A a y) , (v = d))) (\ d -> hom2 A a x y u f d)